 Highlight the travel information, general rules in your country and the safety measures that you are taking at your hotel.
 This should include an update on your summer-related facilities too, for example, if your hotel has a pool, beach access or other outdoor activities.
 By combining this with date targeting, you can show your guests the most relevant information for their summer vacation.
 Meaning that, based on the date selection in the booking engine, your guests will see personalised messaging with the services available during their stay.
 A date close by shows that the pool is closed and there is no indoor dining due to restrictions.
 Looking at dates further ahead into summer, different messages are shown.

 Offering a value-add is a great way to encourage visitors to book directly without having to heavily discount rates.
 You can create a seamless experience on your website with appealing summer vouchers using Hotelchamp’s inline technology.
 Here are some examples of how your hotel can use the inline voucher messaging for the summer season:

+- Focus on upcoming holidays.
 Use special offers.
 Give travellers a reason to choose your hotel for their vacation with summer theme offers or vouchers.
 People enjoy something different—if you target families with children, summer theme packages full of children’s activities might draw families’ attention to your hotel.

+- Romantic packages.
 Offer couples a romantic dinner included in their booking.
-If couples are your focus guest type, bundled activities like an ocean cruise for two, a romantic sailing trip on the lake, or a complimentary drink on the rooftop can have a strong influence on their decision to book.
+If couples are your focus guest type, bundled activities like an ocean cruise for two, a romantic sailing trip on the lake, or design a nice cocktail or an ice cream voucher to sweeten their direct booking experience.

 - Improved mobile user interface and simplified navigation.

-- Buttons should be large enough to tap—specifically your call-to-actions.
+- Buttons should be large enough to tap—specifically your calls to action.